-As indoor plants have become increasingly popular in recent years, it’s important to know how to properly care for them.
 One of the key components of plant care is fertilizer, as it provides the necessary nutrients for healthy growth.
+After years of nurturing my indoor jungle and experimenting with various feeding methods, I’ve become a firm believer in natural solutions.
 While there are plenty of commercial fertilizers on the market, they often contain harmful chemicals that can have a negative impact on both the environment and your plants.
 Luckily, there are several easy ways to make your own natural and organic plant fertilizers using household items.
-In this post, Indoor Plant Fertilizers You Can Make at Home (Feed Your Plants the Natural Way) I share the many household wastes that can be used to feed your green family!
+In this post, Natural Fertilizer for Indoor Plants – 10 Organic Options You Can Make at Home I share the many household wastes that can be used to feed your green family!

 What is a Natural Fertilizer?